JayaArasalike/CourtCounter/README.md

 ---------- | ---------------
-Overall layout  | App is divided into 2 colums, 1 for each team Column contents | Each column contains a large column to keep current score for that team
-                | * Optionally, another TextView to keep track of fouls
-Score Buttons   | Each column must contain multiple buttons, buttons track
-                | * different kind of scoring or
+Overall layout  | App is divided into 2 colums, 1 for each team Column contents | Each column contains a large column to keep current score for that team Column contents | * Optionally, another TextView to keep track of fouls Score Buttons   | Each column must contain multiple buttons, buttons track Score Buttons   | * different kind of scoring or
-                | * buttons each track different metric (score, foul etc)
-Reset Button    | Layout contains a reset button
+Score Buttons   | * buttons each track different metric (score, foul etc) Reset Button    | Layout contains a reset button
 Best Practices  | Code follows following best practices:
-                | * Text sizes are defined in sp
+Best Practices              | * Text sizes are defined in sp
-                | * Lengths are defined in sp
-                | * Paddings and margins used appropriately
+Best Practices              | * Lengths are defined in sp Best Practices             | * Paddings and margins used appropriately

 **Functionality